Air Peace

-Air Peace Limited is a private Nigerian airline founded in 2014 with its head office in Ikeja, Lagos State, Nigeria, and the largest airline of Nigeria and West Africa.
-Air Peace, which provides passenger and charter services, serves the major cities of Nigeria and flies to several West African destinations, the Middle East and UK.
+Air Peace Limited is a privately owned Nigerian airline founded in 2014 with its head office in Ikeja, Lagos State, Nigeria, and the largest airline of Nigeria and West Africa.
+Air Peace, which provides passenger and charter services, serves the major cities of Nigeria and flies to several West African destinations, the Middle East, the Caribbean and UK.
 The airline also established a subsidiary, Air Peace Hopper, in 2018.

 History

 Founding

 Air Peace was founded in 2014 by Nigerian lawyer and businessman Allen Onyema.
 Onyema says that he started the airline with the intention of using it as an engine to provide economic opportunities to Nigerian youth.
 The airline began operations with Dornier 328s and Boeing 737s.
-In 2017, the first international route to Kotoka International Airport in Accra, Ghana was launched.
+In 2017, the first international route to Accra International Airport in Accra, Ghana was launched.
 By 2018, Air Peace had the largest market share in the domestic airline market in Nigeria.
 That same year, the airline took delivery of its first Boeing 777s, and it commenced flights to Sharjah in 2019.
 Flights to Johannesburg, South Africa, commenced in 2020.